Feed and Supplement Correctly

 NATURE MASH

-Difficulties in forage intake related to dental problems can be overcome using forage sources in the form of granules or cubes soaked in water.
+Difficulties in forage intake related to dental problems can be overcome by using forage sources in the form of granules or cubes soaked in water.

 ALFABEET